 Limit the use of free services in the Cloud

 Dropbox, OneDrive, Google Drive… to name a few.
 Many services available in cloud mode are offered free of charge.
 Free up to a certain volume to push the user to quickly use other services that will be paid.
-Your (personal?)
-Data is then on the servers of American technology giants for the most part.
+Your data is then on the servers of American technology giants for the most part.
 Keep in mind that these providers operate in territories where privacy and cybersecurity regulations are very different from those in Europe.

-Choose a reliable “all-in-one” solution: a CRM
+Choose a reliable “all-in-one” solution like a CRM to store data

 And if you choose a reliable European CRM provider, you can also rest assured that it is GDPR compliant.
 Indeed, its servers are located on European territory, which means that they comply with strict European regulations in the field of cybersecurity and privacy.
 The only thing you need to do for a secure digital environment is to choose the right CRM provider.